 SEND Policy

 Ensuring Excellence document

-This policy will be reviewed biennially or earlier if required.
+This policy will be reviewed annually, or earlier if required.

-Appendix 1 – XXXX School’s process for addressing Elective Home Education (EHE) requests
+Appendix 1 – Kingsway Community Primary School’s process for addressing Elective Home Education (EHE) requests

-This section should be tailored to your school.
-The section below is an example only but may be used to guide content.

 The aim of this process is to discourage parents from taking their child out of school to electively home educate.
-Staff members are expected to inform the Head/Deputy Head/Assistant Head/HOY responsible for attendance, if they hear of any pupil/student whose family are considering EHE.
+Staff members are expected to inform the Headteacher or School Administrator, if they hear of any pupil whose family are considering EHE.